Complete Workplace Fire Safety Guide (2026): Prevention, Equipment, Risk & Response

 Fire Risks Created by Temporary Work Activities

 Fire Risks Created by Temporary Work Activities Temporary work activities are often treated as low risk because they are short-term.
-However, many major fires in workplaces start during activities that were never meant to be permanent.
-Hot work, maintenance tasks, temporary electrical connections, shutdown repairs, scaffolding work, cleaning operations, and construction modifications all introduce fire … Read more
+However, many major workplace fires do not occur during normal operations.
+They occur during maintenance, shutdowns, modifications, or repair activities.
+These tasks introduce conditions that are not present in routine operations.
+Systems may be disabled, … Read more

 Electrical Fire Safety Explained, Why Electrical Fires Start and How to Stop Them Before Ignition